Have You Suffered From A Stroke Or Other Neurological Brain Damage That Might Have Resulted In A Visual Disorder?

 NeuroEyeCoach Is Based On Several Decades Of Scientific Research And Has Specifically Been Developed To Help You.

-- Leads to meaningful improvement in visual search performance, resulting in improvements in navigation skills and object finding.
+This high-profile study confirms that NeuroEyeCoach leads to meaningful improvement in visual search performance, resulting in improvements in navigation skills and object finding.

 - Increases the efficiency of a patient’s eye movement and re-train the patients’ ability to make the most of their remaining vision.